-Unfortunately, since there is no validated method to correlate previous testing for "total" Mn to the newly proposed limits for inhalable and respirable Mn, any evaluation to determine compliance will require new air monitoring using validated methods for assessing occupational exposures to inhalable and respirable fractions of Mn.
-As a consequence of these changes, real-world Mn exposure data collected to date for welding and other metalworking processes cannot provide a measure of how much respirable or inhalable Mn may be released during this work.
+Unfortunately, there is no validated method to correlate previous testing for "Total" Mn to the newly proposed limits for Inhalable and Respirable and Mn; therefore, any evaluation to determine compliance will require new air monitoring using validated methods for assessing occupational exposures to Inhalable and Respirable fractions of Mn.
+As a consequence of these changes, real-world Mn exposure data collected to date for welding and other metalworking processes cannot provide a measure of how much "Respirable" or "Inhalable" Mn may be released during this work.